abinit/abinit/doc/tutorial/tdepes.md

 are similar to those used to specify the k-point grid (for electrons).

 There are several difficulties here.
-First, the symmetry operations of the crystal will be used to decrease the number of q-wavevectors, but they cannot be used as well to decrease the k-point grid.
+First, since we focus on the k=$\Gamma$ point, we expect to be able to use symmetries to decrease the computational load, as $\Gamma$ is invariant under all symmetry operations of the crystal.
+The symmetry operations of the crystal will be used to decrease the number of q-wavevectors, but they cannot be used as well to decrease the k-point grid during the corresponding self-consistent phonon computation.
 How this different behaviour of k-grids and q-grids can be handled by ABINIT ?
 By convention, in such case, with [[nsym]]=1 the k-point grid will be generated in the Full Brillouin zone, without use of symmetries, while the q-point grid with [[qptopt]]=1 with be generated in the irreducible Brillouin Zone,